Here are a few questions I get asked pretty often. If you want to ask me anything else, check out my Contact page for my contact info.

 - Why don't your e-books have images?

-Currently, "Bridges," "Science Friction," "Green Fairy, "Out of Position," and "Isolation Play" have images included.
-Most future releases should have them as well.
+Currently, everything published after "Waterways" (with the exception of "Shadow of the Father") has illustrations in the e-books, I think.
 For the older ones, I own the text rights but not the image rights.
 I'm negotiating with the artists to be able to include images in the books, but it takes some work and re-formatting of books.

 - I found a typo/formatting error in one of your books!